This subject is part of the Faculty of Faculty of Humanities and Social Sciences

 Spring

-The Crusades Medieval monarchs
+The Crusades Problems of Medieval Monarchs

 Summer

-The Black Death Migrants and settlers
+The Black Death Migration to Britain

 History full Scheme of Work - Year 7